back-tosquare/vue_basics/README.md

 # vue_basics
-A Simple Repository with Vue Basics
+A Simple Repository illustrating Data and Methods